andrewbrg/rulepilot/README.md

 ### Basic Example

-Here we are defining a ruleset which will evaluate to `true` or `false` based on the criteria provided.
+Here we are defining a rule which will evaluate to `true` or `false` based on the criteria provided.
 In this example, we are checking whether a user is allowed to benefit from a discount at checkout of not.

 For the discount to be applied, the user must be from either the `UK or Finland`, have a `coupon` and the total checkout